Anjuvannam

-Anjuvannam (in Malayalam, from Persian anjuman, and hanjama or hanjamana in Telugu or Kannada or hamyamana) typically refers to a medieval merchant guild, consisting of non-Indian traders — principally ethnic Persians and Arabs' — primarily active in south India.'
-Along with manigramam and ainurruvar (the Ayyavole Five Hundred), the anjuvannam merchant guild played a major role in the commercial activities of southern India in the medieval period.'
+Anjuvannam (in Malayalam, from the Persian anjuman, and hanjama or hanjamana in Telugu or Kannada or hamyamana) typically refers to a medieval merchant guild consisting of non-Indian traders — principally ethnic Persians and Arabs' — who were primarily active in south India.'
+Along with manigramam and ainurruvar (the Ayyavole Five Hundred), the anjuvannam merchant guild played a major role in the commercial activities of southern India during the medieval period.'

-Unlike manigiramam merchant guild, which was also operating in Indian hinterland, the presence of anjuvannam is found only in coastal towns.
-In some ports this guild obtained royal charters, which permitted the special immunities and privileges within those cities.
-Anjuvannam finds mention in number of south Indian inscriptions, most notably in Quilon Syrian copper plates (c.
-849 CE) and in Jewish copper plates of Cochin (c.
+Unlike the manigiramam merchant guild, which also operated in the Indian hinterland, the presence of anjuvannam is found only in coastal towns.
+In some ports, this guild obtained royal charters that granted special immunities and privileges within those cities.
+Anjuvannam is mentioned in a number of south Indian inscriptions, most notably in the Quilon Syrian copper plates (c.
+849 CE) and the Jewish copper plates of Cochin (c.
 1000 CE).
-The guild initially engaged in commercial activities along the Kerala coast before expanding its operations to other south Indian coasts.
+The guild was initially engaged in commercial activities along the Kerala coast before expanding its operations to other south Indian coasts.
+By the 11th century, Anjuvannam was composed predominantly of Muslim traders on both the western and eastern coasts of India and continued to be that way until it disappeared from the historical record as a guild in the 15th century.

 History

 Etymology

-The term Anjuvannam probably originates from a Persian root.
-It is related to hanjumana and Persian anjuman or anǰoman (this refers to an organization or association of people).
-The term hanjama or hanjamana is found in Telugu and Kannada records.
-Hanjamana is the term used in an inscription from the Konkan Coast.
-According to an earlier explanation, the title Anjuvannam derived from the Hindu varna system as any person not belonging to one of the four varnas was referred to as an anjuvannan.
+The term anjuvannam probably originates from a Persian root and is related to hanjumana and the Persian anjuman or anǰoman, referring to an organization or association of people.
+The terms hanjama or hanjamana are found in Telugu and Kannada records, while hanjamana appears in an inscription from the Konkan Coast.
+According to an earlier explanation, the title anjuvannam derived from the Hindu varna system, wherein any person not belonging to one of the four varnas — Brahmin, Kshatriya, Vaishya, or Shudra — was perhaps referred to as an anjuvannan.

-A person in the Anjuvannam community is known as an "anjuvannan".
+A person belonging to the anjuvannam community is known as an anjuvannan.

 Composition and area of activity

-Historian Y. Subbarayalu had defined the anjuvannam guild as a "body of West Asian traders".
-The guild of anjuvannam was usually organized by Middle Eastern traders that included Jewish, Syrian Christian, Muslim and Zoroastrian or Parsi merchants operating in south India (mostly Indian Ocean trade).
-The merchants generally operated in the trading ports of Konkan Coast, Malabar Coast and Coromandel Coast of south India (and even in South East Asia including Java).
+Historian Y. Subbarayalu defined the anjuvannam guild as a "body of West Asian traders".
+The guild was usually organized by Middle Eastern traders, including Jewish, Christian, Muslim and Zoroastrian or Parsi merchants, operating in south India, largely within the Indian Ocean trade network.
+These merchants generally operated in the trading ports of the Konkan Coast, Malabar Coast, and Coromandel Coast of south India, and even in Southeast Asia, including Java.

-While the Manigramam merchant guild operated in the Indian hinterland as well, the Anjuvannam merchant guild was found exclusively in coastal towns of South India.
+While the manigramam merchant guild operated in the Indian hinterland as well, the anjuvannam merchant guild was found exclusively in coastal towns of south India.